oconnor663/jacko.io/posts/snooze.md

 foo().await; // Deadlock!
 ```

-In this case the [`stream.next()`][next] future is a value, not a reference,
+In this case the [`stream.next()`][next] future is actually a value, not a
-and it does get dropped after the `sleep` finishes.
-But it _contains_ a
+reference, and it does get dropped after the `sleep` finishes.
+But it
-reference to the stream, and we still end up snoozing the `foo` future inside
+_contains_ a reference to the stream, and we still end up snoozing the `foo`
-that stream when we cancel `next`.[^stream_snoozing]
+future inside that stream after we cancel `next`.[^stream_snoozing]

 [next]: https://docs.rs/futures/latest/futures/stream/trait.StreamExt.html#method.next

-[^stream_snoozing]: What it means to snooze a stream is tricky, and it's also
+[^stream_snoozing]: What counts as snoozing a stream is a bit tricky, and it's
-    possible that [the low-level API contract will change][poll_progress]
+    also possible that [the low-level API contract could change][poll_progress]
     before it's finally stabilized.
 (Even the name is uncertain: today we use
     the [`Stream`] trait from the `futures` crate, but the nightly-only version
     in the standard library is called [`AsyncIterator`].)
 The key detail is
-    that [`Future::poll`] represents two possible states, while
+    that while [`Future::poll`] represents two possible states,
     [`Stream::poll_next`][poll_next] represents _three_.
 Futures and streams
     both return `Ready(_)` and `Ready(None)` respectively when they're
     finished.
-And they also both return `Pending` when they've registered a
+And they both return `Pending` when they've registered a wakeup
-    wakeup and need to be polled again later.
-In async function terms that's an
+    and need to be polled again later.
+In async function terms that's an "await
-    "await point", and it's where snoozing can happen.
+    point", and that's where snoozing can happen.
 But streams have a third
-    state: `Ready(Some(_))` yields a value from the stream.
-A stream that
+    state: `Ready(Some(_))` yields a value from the stream, which means the
-    yields a value isn't finished, but at the same time it (typically,
+    stream isn't finished, but at the same time it (typically, currently) has
-    currently) does _not_ register a wakeup.
-This is a "yield point", not an
+    _not_ registered a wakeup.
+This is a "yield point", not an await point, and
-    await point, and it corresponds to the `yield` keyword in the [nightly-only
+    it corresponds to the `yield` keyword in the [nightly-only `gen` / `async
-    `gen` / `async gen` syntax][async_gen].
-Cancelling a call to `.next()`
+    gen` syntax][async_gen].
+Cancelling a call to `.next()` leaves the stream
-    leaves the stream (and any futures it might contain) at an arbitrary await
+    (and any futures it might contain) at an arbitrary await point, which is
-    point, which is how we snooze `foo` and get a deadlock in this example.
-But
+    how we snooze `foo` and get a deadlock in this example.
+But completing a
-    completing a call to `.next()` leaves the stream at a yield point, not an
+    call to `.next()` leaves the stream at a yield point, not an await point,
-    await point.
-We probably don't want to count that as "snoozing the stream".
+    and we probably don't want to count that as "snoozing the stream".
+More on
-    More on this below.
+    this below.

 [poll_progress]: https://without.boats/blog/poll-progress/
 [`Stream`]: https://docs.rs/futures/latest/futures/prelude/trait.Stream.html